waynegraham/registry.clir.org/_projects/2014-mosaic-stones-of-holocaust-scholarship-cataloging-u.md

 ---
 layout: project
-title: "Mosaic Stones of Holocaust Scholarship: Cataloging Undiscovered Collections of Personal and Family Papers at the USHMM"
+title: Mosaic Stones of Holocaust Scholarship: Cataloging Undiscovered Collections of Personal and Family Papers at the USHMM
 ---